 According to PubMed, genetic factors are responsible for the density, length, color and texture of hair.

-What does affect hair growth are nutrient deficiencies and hormone fluctuations.
+What does affect hair growth is nutrient deficiencies and hormone fluctuations.
 Episodes of anorexia, bulimia, zinc deficiencies or anemia will affect hair growth, as will thyroid disease, menopause and polycycstic ovaries.

 How to make your hair grow super fast?
 Eat a healthy diet.
 Hair grows best when your body is healthy and filled with the nutrients required.
 When your body’s metabolic requirements are met, all vitamins and minerals, optimal hair growth will result.